 A drawing account is an accounting record maintained to track money withdrawn from a business by its owners.
 A drawing account is used primarily for businesses that are taxed as sole proprietorships or partnerships.
 Owner withdrawals from businesses that are taxed as separate entities must generally be accounted for as either compensation or dividends.

 Money taken out of a business (sole trader or partnership) for personal use and is treated as a reduction of ownership interest.

 An investigation of a business or person or the audit of a potential investment.
 It refers to reasonable steps sometimes taken to satisfy a legal requirement especially before making a sale or a purchase, or prior to signing a contract.
-This can be or an act with a certain standard of care.
-This also applies to voluntary investigations such as where a potential acquirer evaluates a target company or its assets for an acquisition, or in some cases, litigation or investment.
+This also applies to voluntary investigations such as where a potential acquirer evaluates a target company or its assets for an acquisition or investment, or in some cases, litigation.

 A written report that presents the findings of the Due Diligence Investigation including the entity’s background and financial condition, business operations and contractual obligations and in some cases, recommended strategies.

 An acronym for earnings (or profit) before interest payments, tax, depreciation and amortisation.
 It is an important indicator- preferred to the entity’s profits, used by lenders to measure the ability of a company’s cashflow to repay its debts.

 The actually time employees spend on core responsibilities compared to the time they are employed.
 This is found to be quite low taking into account meetings, training, sick days, office banter, tea breaks, plus other non core activities.